top of page

 A photo of the Hacienda during the flight while refueling.

-In the realm of aviation, there are milestones that capture our imagination and push dthe limits of what is deemed possible.
-One such extraordinary achievement took place in 1959 when pilots Robert Timm and John Cook embarked on an audacious journey that would shatter records and etch their names in the annals of aviation history.
-In this article, we explore the captivating and detailed story behind the Hacienda endurance flight, an awe-inspiring feat that lasted an astonishing 64 days.
+In the realm of aviation, there are milestones that capture our imagination and push the limits of what is deemed possible.
+One such extraordinary achievement took place in 1959 when pilots Robert Timm and John Cook started on a journey that would shatter records and etch their names in the annals of aviation history.
+In this article, we will explore the interesting and detailed story behind the Hacienda endurance flight, an incredible feat that lasted for 64 days.

 The Pilots Themselves

-Robert Timm, an experienced pilot, and John Cook, his trusted co-pilot, shared an insatiable thirst for adventure and a passion for breaking records.
+Robert Timm, an experienced pilot, and John Cook, his trusted co-pilot, shared a passion for adventure and breaking records.
 They were inspired by previous long-duration flights and sought to push the boundaries of what could be accomplished in the skies.
 Fueled by a relentless pursuit of breaking records, they set their sights on achieving the longest continuous flight in history.

 Preparing for the Journey